 Cell signal is extremely intermittent in most of the locations we will visit, you should not expect to be connected all the time, at certain locations you may be offline for long periods, enjoy the silence.
-There is cell service and wifi available in Jackson.
+There is cell service and wifi available in Ridgway.

 Will the instructors take photos during the Workshop?

 The instructors will take a few photos in a limited manner, this is so you can see how we approach a scene, create comradery with the group, and to show you the same type of images you will be taking for our post-processing session.
 Our focus will always remain with you.

 Dramatic weather is when the best photographs are created!
 Unless there are very dangerous conditions the weather will not stop us, in fact it will encourage us!
 No rain checks will be given for any weather related circumstances.